Copyright © 2023 RheoSense, Inc.. All rights reserved. Terms and Conditions & Online Privacy

-All of our viscometers are powered by out patented VROC® technology
+All RheoSense viscometers are powered by our patented VROC® technology.

 VROC (Viscometer-Rheometer-on-a-Chip) combines microfluidic and MEMS (Micro-Electro-Mechanical Systems) technologies to measure dynamic viscosity over a wide dynamic range of operation.
 RheoSense's viscometers offer a cost-effective alternative for the complete extensive viscosity characterization over wide dynamic rages that are essential in the production of complex liquids (i.e. Non-Newtonian).